How to Get Rid of Diaper Rash and Fever in Infants

 Severe rashes have areas of bright red skin and other blemishes and may be painful.
 In some cases, the skin may even become raw or begin bleeding.
 Your child may cry frequently and experience trouble sleeping due to their discomfort.

-It is important to note that diaper rash may cause changes in skin color for babies with darker complections.
+It is important to note that diaper rash may cause changes in skin color for babies with darker complexions.
 This is a temporary condition called post-inflammatory hypopigmentation.
 This change will normally clear on its own in a few weeks, but more severe cases may take months or years.

 Does Diaper Rash Cause Fever?

 Do diaper rash and fever go hand in hand?
 They certainly can!
 If your baby has a severe bacterial infection they can develop a fever as one of their symptoms.
+A fever accompanying diaper rash is a signal that the body’s immune system is responding to an active infection, and it should never be ignored.
+Knowing when to go to the ER for fever by age and symptoms gives parents a clear framework for deciding when home management is appropriate and when emergency evaluation is necessary.

 steps to treating diaper rash